TYPO3-svn-archive/file_explorer/README.txt

 Please read the manual in the doc folder.
+It's in openoffice sxw format.